Lafeng/deblocus/README.md

 2. You can share a server with friends.
 3. Massive short requests can be accelerated.
 4. Latency greatly reduced.
+5. You can know it when inappropriate proxy is used.

 ## Quickstart